 4. Are speed test results reliable when using a VPN?

 They can be reliable if you keep testing conditions consistent same server, protocol, time of day, device, and connection.
 Documenting changes helps ensure comparability.
+Is using a vpn legal in egypt understanding the rules and risks in 2026

 5. How do I choose the best VPN server for speed testing?